Personal Information Collected Directly

 We do not sell, trade, or otherwise transfer your Personally Identifiable Information to outside parties.

-Google’s advertising requirements can be summed up by Google’s Advertising Principles.
+Google’s advertising requirements are summed up in Google’s Advertising Principles.
 They are put in place to provide a positive experience for users.
 View Google’s advertising principles here.

 We use Google AdSense Advertising on our website.